-The use of HFR and HDR, together with the adoption of an extended colour gamut (BT2020 colorimetry), will enhance the TV experience far beyond the current user perception.
+The use of HFR, together with the adoption of HDR and extended colour gamut (BT.2020 colorimetry), will enhance the TV viewing far beyond the current user experience.

-A number of activities are taking place in various organizations (SMPTE, ITU, DVB, HDMI, EBU, MPEG) to enable a viable commercial launch of UHDTV Phase 2.
-It will require a number of changes to occur, involving not only manufacturers but also broadcasters and content providers, who will have to enhance accordingly their own production and delivery chains.
+This will require a number of changes to occur, involving not only manufacturers but also broadcasters and content providers, who will have to enhance accordingly their own production and delivery chains.
 Italian broadcasters and content providers are taking steps in this direction.